Tharid

-It is especially consumed in the holy month of Ramadan.
+It is a common Ramadan dish.

 Origin

-The dish belongs to Arabian cultures.
-The dish is notable in that it was mentioned in a number of hadith attributed to the Islamic prophet Muhammad, in which he said that tharid was the best among all dishes, and that it was superior to other dishes in the way that Aishah was superior to other women.
+The dish is a mainstay of Arab culture, notable in that it is mentioned in a number of hadith attributed to the Islamic prophet Muhammad, in which he said that tharid was the best of all dishes, being superior to all others in the same way that his beloved third wife, the wise young Aishah, was superior to all other women.

 Spread

 Tharid is not only widespread in the Arabian Peninsula, but also in North Africa, where it is known as trid; Turkey, where it is known as tirit; and even in Xinjiang, where it is known as terit.
-Multiple variations of the recipe were brought to Spain by the Moors.
-The Moroccan rfissa is created by layering cooked meat between paper-thin layers of pastry dough (warqa).
-In Syria, a similar dish named fatteh is made by a mix of roasted and minced flatbread with yogurt and cooked meat.
+Multiple variations of the recipe were brought to Spain by the Arabs.
+The Moroccan rfissa is created by ladling a chicken and lentil stew on top of thin crepe-like flatbread (warqa) that has been cut into long thin pieces.
+In Syria, a similar dish named fatteh is a mix of roasted and minced flatbread with yogurt and cooked meat.
 In Indonesia, tharid is known via Malay cuisine, due to Arab influences on Malay culinary culture.

+The dish also spread into Portugal, where it evolved to be a bread soup with cilantro, garlic, and eggs known as açorda Alentejana.

 Consumption

-Dipping the bread into the broth, and eating it with the meat is the simplest method of eating tharid.
+Dipping the bread into the broth and eating it with the meat is the simplest method of eating tharid.
 Another variation involves stacking the bread and the meat in several layers.

+It is a common Ramadan dish.